-If you do not need to lodge a tax return for the 2012-13 income year (1 July 2012 to 30 June 2013), you will need to complete the form below and send it to the ATO by 31 October 2013.
+If you do not need to lodge a tax return for the 2013-14 income year (1 July 2013 to 30 June 2014), you will need to complete the form below and send it to the ATO by 31 October 2014.

-For more information about lodging a tax return see Individual tax return instructions 2013.
-From 1 July 2013 you can get copies of Individual tax return instructions 2013 (NAT 71050-06.2013) from ATO shopfronts or by phoning the Publications Distribution Service on 1300 720 092.
+For more information about lodging a tax return see Individual tax return instructions 2014.
+From 1 July 2014 you can get copies of Individual tax return instructions 2014 (NAT 71050-06.2014) from ATO shopfronts or by phoning the Publications Distribution Service on 1300 720 092.

-The ATO is authorised by the Taxation Administration Act 1953 to request you to quote your tax file number (TFN).
-It is not an offence not to quote your TFN.
-However, your TFN helps the ATO to correctly identify your tax records.
-MONTH YEAR Postoode Country if not Australia Have you changed your postal address since your last tax return?
+Your tax file number (TFN) See the Privacy note in the Declaration at the bottom of this form.
+Your date of birth MONTH YEAR Your name Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names Your postal address Suburb or town State Postcode Country if not Australia Have you changed your postal address since you our last tax return?
 NO Read on.
-Print the address on your last notice of assessment or the address you last told us about.
-State Postcode Country if not Australia Your phone number during business hours - if it is convenient Area code Phone number Phone number Reason for not lodging a tax return I will not have to lodge a tax return for 2013 because none of the reasons listed in the Individual tax return instructions 2013 apply.
-I will not have to lodge a tax return for 2013 or any future years because: sign the declaration below.
-Privacy The ATO is authorised by the Income Tax Assessment Act 1936, the Income Tax Assessment Act 1997 and the A New Tax System (Family Assistance) (Administration) Act 1999 to ask for the information on this advice.
-We need this information to help us to administer the taxation laws.
-We may give this information to other government agencies as authorised in taxation law - for DAY MONTH YEAR Date AUSTRALIAN TAXATION OFFICE AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
+YES Print the address on your last notice of assessment or the address you last told us about.
+State Postcode Country if not Australia Your phone number during business hours - if it is convenient Area code Phone number I will not have to lodge a tax return for 2014 because none of the reasons listed in the Individual tax return instructions 2014 apply.
+I will not have to lodge a tax return instructions 2014 apply.
+DECLARATION Please si gn the declaration below.
+Privacy The ATO is authorised by the Taxation Administration Act 1953 to request your tax file number (TFN).
+We will use your TFN to identify you in our records.
+It is not an offence not to provide your TFN.
+However if you do not provide your TFN, there may be a delay in processing this form.
+I declare that the information I have given on this non-lodgment advice is true and correct.
+The tax law imposes heavy penalties for giving false or misleading information.
+Taxation law authorises the ATO to collect information and to disclose it to other government agencies.
+For information about your privacy go to ato.gov.au/privacy Signature DAY MONTH YEAR Date Date WHEN COMPLETED AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
 Because of a special agreement with Australia Post there is no need for you to include the name of your capital city or a postcode.